ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/BasicInputOutput.rst

    :width: 2.55208in
    :height: 2.125in

-Open the example, "Files" -> "Examples" -> “AmebaAudioCodec” ->
+Open the example, "Files" -> "Examples" -> "AmebaAudioCodec" ->
-“BasicInputOutput”.
+"BasicInputOutput".

 .. image:: ../media/BasicInputOutput/image2.png
    :width: 2.03125in